SNClevTN/Capstone/README.md

 ### Data Sources
 Main Article: The State of Data, March 2021 [Forbes](https://www.forbes.com/sites/gilpress/2021/03/31/the-state-of-data-march-2021/?sh=75cf88ff3628)
-PDF’s from FBI Internet Crime Complaint Center: Internet Crime Complaint Center (IC3) | Annual Reports
+PDFs from FBI Internet Crime Complaint Center [Annual Reports](https://www.ic3.gov/Home/AnnualReports)

 ### Known Issues and Challenges
 The data is in PDFs with no set format from year to year, web scraping will lead to a large amount of cleaning within Python.
 Cleaning, organizing, and analyzing the data enforced my skill set of making data usable.
 Once in Tableau I will be able to tell the story of how internet scammers have change over the years, and what to tell you parents and grandparents to watch out for.